cleanOps/cleanOps.github.io/_portfolio/ActiveDirectory.md

 - Provide a strategic roadmap to improve the overall `Active Directory` infrastructure

-> As our client at the end of the assessment you can expect to get a practical Active Directory hardening guidance and mitigations, prioritized approach to further leverage existing technologies and investments and a detailed report including recommendations for further hardening the security posture of the Active Directory infrastructure
+> As our client at the end of the assessment you can expect to get a practical `Active Directory` hardening guidance and mitigations, prioritized approach to further leverage existing technologies and investments and a detailed report including recommendations for further hardening the security posture of the Active Directory infrastructure 🚩